Physics Undergraduate Admission Information

-- What is the minimum TOEFL or IELTS score to be accepted?
+- What is the minimum TOEFL, IELTS, or PTE score to be accepted?

-If English is not your first language, an official TOEFL score of 90 (internet based test) or IELTS score of 7.0 (overall band score) is needed to satisfy English proficiency requirements.
-Outstanding applicants with official TOEFL scores of 79-90 or IELTS scores of 6.5-7.0 will also be considered for admission into the graduate programs.
+If English is not your first language, an official TOEFL score of 90 (internet based test), IELTS score of 7.0 (overall band score), or PTE score of 61 is needed to satisfy English proficiency requirements.
+Outstanding applicants with official TOEFL scores of 79-90, IELTS scores of 6.5-7.0, or PTE scores of 53-60 will also be considered for admission into the graduate programs.

 - Are you accepting applications for Spring admission?